How long will my order take to reach me?

-There are many different elements that go into deciding what frame suits your face shape.
-There is certainly some basic science that can be applied, and you can read up about that in our guide on the best sunglasses to suit your face shape.
+There are several elements that determine what frame suits a particular face shape.
+For some basic rules you can read up about it in our guide on the best sunglasses to suit your face shape.
 It is just a guide, as ultimately much will come down to your own personal style and how you will feel in them.

-How will I know if the frame will fit my face?
+How will I know if the frame size will fit my me?

 On each of our product pages you will find the specific dimensions of that frame, specifically the lens width, the bridge width and the temple (arm) length.
-This is standard specification that opticians find very useful and you may too.
+This is standard specification use by opticians which you can use too.

-If you have an existing frame you can check against the numbers on the inside of the temple.
-They don’t have to be exactly the same, but close enough they will give you tell you that your online pair will be in the right ballpark.
+If you already own a frame you can check against the numbers on the inside of the temple.
+They don’t have to be exactly the same, but if close enough, they will inform you that your online pair will be in the right ballpark.